At first glance, the biggest difference between High Street and online estate agents is the price.

 You should bear in mind that there are good and bad estate agents in both camps.
 Before making your choice, you should ask your friends and neighbours who they would recommend, and research all your options thoroughly.

-There are numerous ratings sites, such as Trust Pilot, which will give you independent reviews from previous customers to help you compare online estate agents as well as local firms.
+There are numerous ratings sites, such as Trust Pilot, which will give you independent reviews from (supposedly) previous customers to help you compare online estate agents as well as local firms.
 You can also keep your eyes open to see how quickly local for sale boards turn to ‘sold’ for each of your local estate agents.
 Just remember to read the bad reviews as well as the good ones - as many businesses have been known to buy lots of fake positive reviews, to drown out the bad ones.

-The advisory study quoted above found that overall, the best online estate agents were perhaps good for a quicker sale but carried a higher risk of not getting a sale at all, while the best High Street estate agents sold properties more consistently, and were easily the best option for selling your home at the best price.
+The study quoted above found that overall, the best online estate agents were perhaps good for a quicker sale but carried a higher risk of not getting a sale at all, while the best High Street estate agents sold properties more consistently, and were easily the best option for selling your home at the best price.

 You could avoid estate agents all together